Martin Oakley BACP (Accred) working with TEENAGERS (16+), ADULTS and COUPLES

 I am flexible regarding what I offer in terms of number of sessions, whether it is short, medium or long terms sessions.
 This will be subject to your needs and our professional agreement.

-I offer both daytime and evenings sessions including some weekends (this is subject to availability).
+I offer both daytime and evenings sessions including weekends (this is subject to availability).
 Please see section 'fee' for my days that I am available.